 The Myth of the Complete Protein

-Frances Moore Lappe proposed the theory of “protein complementing” in a book she published in the 70s.
-In later editions, she corrected the mistake to reflect the prevailing scientific position: as long as individuals are eating enough calories of varied plant-based food, they’ll almost always get all essential amino acids and meet daily protein requirements.
+Frances Moore Lappe proposed the theory of “protein complementing” in her book, “Diet For a Small Planet,” published in the 1970s.
+In later editions, she corrected the mistake to reflect the prevailing scientific position: As long as you are eating enough calories of varied plant-based food, you’ll get all the essential amino acids and meet your daily protein requirements.
 In other words, yes, rice and beans are complementary, but you don’t have to mix them together during the same meal in order to benefit from the protein each offers on its own.

 Whole Food Plant-Based Protein Sources

-If you’re eating lots of different vegetables, fruits, and whole grains, you may already be getting more protein than you realize.
-Most veggies contain at least a few grams, for example, from broccoli to spinach and potatoes.
-But the following whole foods contain some of the highest amounts of plant-based protein:
+If you’re eating lots of different vegetables, fruits and whole grains, you may already be getting more protein than you realize.
+Most veggies—from broccoli to spinach to potatoes—contain at least a few grams.
+But the following whole foods contain some of the highest amounts of plant-based protein.

-Ancient grains like quinoa, farro, and amaranth all provide 8–9 grams of protein per cup (cooked) and are filled with fiber, vitamins, minerals, and antioxidants.
+Ancient grains such as quinoa, farro, and amaranth provide 8-9 grams of protein per cup (cooked) and are filled with fiber, vitamins, minerals and antioxidants.

-Legumes like lentils, black beans, and chickpeas provide many of the same important nutrients, like antioxidants, and deliver even more protein, with about 15–18 grams per serving.
+Legumes such as lentils, black beans and chickpeas provide many of the same important nutrients, including antioxidants, and deliver even more protein, with about 15-18 grams per serving.

-Nuts like almonds, walnuts, and cashews are protein stars, too, and they contain healthy fats.
-That includes the nut butters you love, like almond and peanut.
+Nuts such as almonds, walnuts and cashews are protein stars that also contain healthy fats.
+That includes the nut butters you love, such as almond and peanut.
 Just watch your serving sizes as calories can add up fast.
-And chia and hemp seeds are packed with protein (and many other beneficial nutrients) and can literally be sprinkled on anything—from avocado toast to zucchini noodles.
+Chia and hemp seeds are packed with protein (and many other beneficial nutrients) and can literally be sprinkled on anything—from avocado toast to zucchini noodles.

 Plant-Based Meat Substitutes